Jose Siri Player Props: Rays vs. Athletics

 Jose Siri At The Plate

-- In 62.5% of his 40 games this season, Siri has picked up at least one hit.
-He's also had five multi-hit games.

-- Looking at the 40 games he has played this season, he's hit a long ball in 12 of them (30.0%), and in 8.2% of his trips to the plate.
+- In 29.3% of his games this season, he has homered, and 7.9% of his trips to the plate.

-- In 18 games this season (45.0%), Siri has picked up an RBI, and in eight of those games (20.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 43.9% of his games this year, Siri has had at least one RBI.
+He's picked up more than one in 19.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.